jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 authentication protocols, and modernizing those applications where possible and phasing out those that cannot be modernized.
-42Microsoft Digital Defense Report 2023Chapter 2 The State of CybercrimeReturn on mitigation: Targeting investment to increase resilience continued
+42 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime

+Return on mitigation: Targeting investment to increase resilience continued Higher ROM
-Higher ROM
 H
 Medium ROM